nick27liberatto/nick27liberatto/README.md

 ### 💻 Current at

-- Intern at Portos do Paraná: Analysing and Collaborating with Corporative Projects.
+- Intern at Terminal de Contêineres de Paranaguá: Working with DevOps and AWS.
 - Fourth Semester of a Three and a Half Years Bachelor Degree about Systems of Information.

 ### 📖 Studying about